 Zotero [zoh-TAIR-oh] is a free, easy-to-use tool to help you collect, organize, cite, and share your research sources.
-It lives right where you do your work—in the web browser itself.

 Read on for an overview of Zotero's features and capabilities.